-Capitan Silver Corp., formerly Capitan Mining Inc., was incorporated on October 30, 2019 to focus on the exploration and development of gold-silver projects with an emphasis on projects throughout Mexico.
+Capitan was incorporated on October 30, 2019 to focus on the exploration and development of gold-silver projects with an emphasis on projects throughout Mexico.
 The head office and principal address of the Company is suite 550 - 800 West Pender Street, Vancouver, British Columbia, Canada V6C 2V6.

-(formerly Capitan Mining Inc.) Management Discussion and Analysis For the Year Ended September 30, 2023 with the reorganization, the Company completed the acquisition of its interest in the Cruz de Plata Property (previously known as the Peñoles Property) for \$3,500,000 to be paid by issuing 17,500,000 common shares to Riverside.
+Capitan was as part of a plan of arrangement (the "Arrangement") to reorganize Riverside Resources Inc ("Riverside").
+On April 1, 2020, Riverside received shareholder approval for a strategic reorganization of its exploration business.
+In connection with the reorganization, the Company completed the acquisition of its interest in the Cruz de Plata Property (previously known as the Peñoles Property) for \$3,500,000 to be paid by issuing 17,500,000 common shares to Riverside.
 Riverside would then complete a share capital reorganization whereby it will spin-out the Company's shares to Riverside's shareholders.